smallwoj-3040/smallwoj-3040.github.io/README.md

 # Hosting your Resume on GitHub Pages

 **Purpose**: This document serves as a guide to hosting a resume online using Jekyll, Markdown, and GitHub Pages.
-This guide will demonstrate practices described in Andrew Etterès book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).
+This guide will demonstrate practices described in Andrew Etter's book [*Modern Technical Writing*](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS).

 ## Prerequisites